-The judges will look for choreography that is performed with ease and grace, and creatively on and off the pole.
+The judges will look for choreography that is performed with ease and grace, and creatively on and off the hoop.
+This section is broken down into the following areas:

 VISUAL EFFECTIVENESS

 Definition: If a performance has visual effectiveness, it means that the performance has the capability of communicating the essence of your performance effectively.